top of page

 Key Responsibilities:

-· In partnership with service users, design, implement, and review outcome focussed development plans to enable service users to achieve their identified goals
+· In partnership with service users, implement outcome focussed development plans as designed/overseen by your line manager to enable service users to achieve their identified goals.

-· Employ a number of appropriate intervention strategies including positive communication skills
+· To achieve outcomes, employ several appropriate intervention strategies including positive communication skills.

-· Ensure ongoing risk assessment is integral to my practice to ensure the wellbeing of service users
+· Conduct ongoing risk assessment to ensure the wellbeing of service users.

-· Awareness of appropriate professional boundaries including confidentiality
+· Display an awareness of appropriate professional boundaries including confidentiality

 Essential Criteria: